top of page

 Driver Shortage or Driver Exodus?

-Canada has long been concerned about a shortage of truck drivers, but many now argue it’s not a shortage—it’s a mass exodus.
-Poor working conditions, lack of respect, and economic uncertainty are pushing skilled drivers out of the profession.
+Canada has long been concerned about a truck driver shortage.
+However, the conversation is shifting.
+Many argue that it’s not simply a shortage; it’s a mass exodus.
+Poor working conditions, lack of respect, and economic uncertainty compel skilled drivers to leave the profession.

-Fact: The average age of a Canadian truck driver is over 50, with limited new talent entering the field.
+Fact: The average age of a Canadian truck driver is over 50.
+Unfortunately, limited new talent is entering the field.

 A Day in the Life During the Slump